-Again right out of the sustainability copybook and a truly laudable commitment.
-It also comes with a tacit admission that current production and consumption is unsustainable.
+Again, right out of the sustainability copybook and a truly laudable commitment.
+It also comes with a tacit admission that current production and consumption are unsustainable.

 We commit to mainstreaming biodiversity into relevant sectoral and cross-sectoral policies at all levels, including in key sectors such as food production, agriculture, fisheries and forestry, energy, tourism, infrastructure and extractive industries, trade and supply chains, and into those key international agreements and processes which hold levers for change, including the G7, G20, WTO, WHO, FAO, and UNFCCC and UNCCD.

-The conservation movement has always been reluctant to do business with the nasty brown end of town also with the farmers who manage most of the land.
+The conservation movement has always been reluctant to do business with the nasty brown end of town and the farmers who manage most of the land.
 No sleeping with the enemy.

-Let’s just hope they do it for production gain, the resilience of agriculture, and not just for conservation.
-It is critical that biodiversity is recognised as part of the key production sectors.
+Let’s hope that biodiversity mainstreams into policy and agreements for production gain and the resilience of agriculture, not just for conservation—actions to reverse biodiversity loss must be recognised as part of the vital production sectors.

 We commit to integrating a “One-Health” approach in all relevant policies and decision-making processes at all levels that addresses health and environmental sustainability in an integrated fashion